Hong Kong warns removing U.S. special status is a 'double-edged sword'

 From 2009 to 2018, the U.S. trade surplus of $297 billion with Hong Kong was the biggest among all Washington’s trading partners, and 1,300 U.S. firms were based in the city, it said.

+The city’s police have been independent from China and the MPS has no enforcement powers in the city.

+Hong Kong publishing tycoon and democracy activist Jimmy Lai said he would fight to the last against Beijing’s imposition of national security laws.
+European Union governments expressed “grave concern” over China’s move.

-Riot police fired pepper pellets this week to disperse thousands of protesters in the city’s first major unrest since anti-government demonstrations paralysed it for months last year.
-There had been a lull in the agitation partly as a result of the coronavirus outbreak earlier this year.
+As anti-government tensions flared this week, riot police fired pepper pellets to disperse thousands of protesters in the city’s first major unrest since demonstrations paralysed it for months last year.
+There had been a lull, partly as a result of the coronavirus outbreak this year.

+It said China had lodged solemn representations to countries condemning its plans and was determined to take countermeasures against any U.S. actions.

+Underscoring the risk for foreign businesses of becoming caught in the political crossfire, former Hong Kong leader Leung Chun-ying criticised banking group HSBC Holdings plc (HSBA.L) for not making its “stance” clear on China’s imposition of the new law.

-Trump’s top economic adviser, Larry Kudlow, warned that Hong Kong, which has enjoyed special privileges under U.S. law on the basis of its high degree of autonomy from Beijing, may now need to be treated like China on trade and other financial matters.
+In Washington, Trump’s top economic adviser, Larry Kudlow, said Hong Kong, which has enjoyed special privileges under U.S. law on the basis of its high degree of autonomy, may now need to be treated like China on trade and other financial matters.

 The State Department said it could “no longer certify that Hong Kong continues to warrant (differential) treatment” from Beijing.

-The Fitch ratings agency said it expected Hong Kong’s economy to contract by 5% this year, in large part because of the coronavirus, and the outlook for the operating environment for its banks was negative.
+Fitch ratings agency said it expected Hong Kong’s economy to contract by 5% this year, largely because of the coronavirus, and the outlook for the operating environment for its banks was negative.

-Hong Kong's Hang Seng index .HSI, which has lost about 3% after the news of the security legislation, was down 0.7% as worries over U.S.-China tensions unsettled markets globally.
+Hong Kong's Hang Seng index .HSI, which has lost about 3% after the news of the security legislation, was down 0.7%.

 Many Hong Kong residents feel their city is on the cusp of historic change.